Quick Answer

-Yes, You Can Start a Business
+Can I Start a Business With an ITIN?

 No federal law prevents an undocumented immigrant from owning a business or forming an LLC.
 Business formation is handled at the state level — and no state requires proof of immigration status to file for an LLC or register a business name.